Copycat Starbucks Skinny Mocha

-- Low Carb Keto Diet approved – Perfect for those that want 0g sugars in your coffee beverage.
-Did you know that a regular grande mocha has 35 grams of sugar and 43 grams of carbohydrates!
-That about the same amount of a can of coca-cola.
+- Low Carb Keto Diet approved – Perfect for those that want 0g sugars in their coffee beverage.
+Did you know that a regular grande mocha has 35 grams of sugar and 43 grams of carbohydrates?
+That is about the same amount as a can of Coca-Cola.
 That’s a lot of sugar and carbs in a drink.
 To put the grams in perspective, 35 grams of sugar is about 9 teaspoons of sugar!
-This sugar free version only has 5.5 grams of carbs.
+This sugar-free version only has 5.5 grams of carbs.
 What a difference.

 - shaker bottle – optional